-Two separate complaints regarding racism and discrimination at a Department of Transportation garage in Avon were not substantiated, following investigations by the Office of Equal Opportunity and Diversity (OEOD).
+Two separate complaints regarding racism and discrimination at a Department of Transportation (DOT) garage in Avon were not substantiated, following investigations by the Office of Equal Opportunity and Diversity (OEOD).

 Two workers, both Black, filed complaints with OEOD in March and July of 2021.
 One complainant alleged he’d been passed over for training and ultimately terminated because of his age and race, while the other alleged he’d been placed on a longer working test period and received less training because of his race.